Dashboards#

 In general, the best way to identify the best visualization type is by questioning the data.
 Bar charts are also useful to visualize gaps in the data.

-Keep in mind that a single dashboard might execute tens or even hundreds of queries.
+A single Chronograf dashboard might execute a large number queries.
 These queries need to return fast specially if dashboards are configured to refresh every few seconds.

 WHERE time > :dashboardTime: AND time < :upperDashboardTime:

 these are pre-defined template variables that correspond to the time range configured in the date picker.
-This way your charts will respond consistently when changing the time range in the date picker, but more importantly, queries constrained by time return faster in InfluxDB.
+This way your charts will respond consistently when changing the time range in the date picker.

 Use the Show template values button in the query editor UI to inspect the actual values of template variables in your query.

 When creating a dashboard, you can create custom template variables to parametrize your queries and visualizations.
-With custom template variables you can create interactive dashboards, when you create a template variable it becomes available in the Chronograf UI for selection.
+With custom template variables you can create interactive dashboards.

 SELECT mean("axialForceMeasured1") AS "mean_axialForceMeasured1",